UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/10doc.md

 jstest /dev/input/js0

-To remove a device, let\'s say another JoyStick that you don't use anymore
+To remove a device, let's say another JoyStick that you don't use anymore

 bluetoothctl